Table Tennis: Manika Batra puts India one win away from Tokyo Olympics; men’s team advances too

-Indian men’s and women’s table tennis team are one win away from qualifying for Tokyo Olympics.
-At the ongoing World Olympic Qualifying tournaments in Portugal, the Indian teams posted contrasting wins to advance to round of 16 on Wednesday.
+Indian men’s and women’s table tennis teams are one win away from qualifying for Tokyo Olympics.
+At the ongoing World Olympic Qualifying tournaments in Portugal, the Indian teams posted contrasting wins to advance to the round of 16 on Wednesday.

-The women’s team made an incredible comeback against higher ranked Sweden to win 3-2 and seal a berth in the next round in which they face Romania.
+The women’s team staged an incredible comeback against higher-ranked Sweden to win 3-2 and seal a berth in the next round in which they face Romania.
 In the women’s round of 32 match, India started with a loss as Ayhika Mukherjee and Archana Kamath lost to Matilda Ekholm and Christina Kallberg 7-11, 10-12, 15-17.

 But Manika Batra won her singles match against Linda Bergstrom in four games 11-4, 6-11, 11-7, 11-7 to tie the match 1-1 and keep India’s hopes alive.
 In the next singles match, Mukherjee failed to beat Ekholm losing 1-3 and it was again on Batra to keep India alive.
 She did exactly that with a 10-12, 11-7, 9-11, 11-4, 11-7 win over Kallberg.